nickerso/cellml-spec-sphinx-test/source/definitions.rst

 CellML model
 ------------
-    A mathematical model represented by a hierarchy of one or more CellML Infosets, according to the rules described in this document.
+    A mathematical model represented by a hierarchy of one or more CellML infosets, according to the rules described in this document.

 CellML processing software
 --------------------------